NaorDavidTech/FPGA_FC_Inference/README.md

 ## 🧠 Project Overview

-This project was developed as part of an academic hardware design course.
+This project was developed as part of my **Bachelor’s degree final project in Electrical and Electronics Engineering**.
 It demonstrates how a simple neural network can be accelerated using FPGA resources by implementing:

 - Fixed-point arithmetic